GE is shrinking itself even further

 Flannery said the remaining businesses are "highly complimentary" and "poised for future growth."
 He pledged to continue to make GE "simpler and stronger" while cleaning up its bloated balance sheet.

+Wall Street applauded the move, sending GE's depressed stock 5% higher in premarket trading on Tuesday.
+GE lost nearly half its value last year and it's plunged another 27% in 2018.
+The stock is near its lowest level in about nine years.

-The decision marks a major shift by GE, which had previously said health care would remain one of its three big businesses.
+The health care spin off marks a major shift by GE, which had previously said health care would remain one of its three big businesses.
 The division makes MRI machines and sells other medical equipment to hospitals and labs.
 It raked in $19.1 billion of revenue last year, accounting for 16% of the company's total sales.

-Flannery called GE Healthcare an industry leader with a strong balance sheet and innovative technology.
-But GE wants to make the health care division a standalone company.
+GE wants to make the health care division a standalone company.
 The plan is for GE to raise cash by selling a 20% stake and then distributing the remainder to shareholders.
 The exact structure and timing will be determined at a later date.
 GE expects to complete the transactions over the next 12 to 18 months.

 Related: Why GE may need to halt its dividend after 119 years

 GE's decision to unload its majority stake in Baker Hughes is a dramatic reversal.
 Less than a year ago, GE completed the merger of its oil and gas business with Baker Hughes, creating an oil services giant.
+The Baker Hughes deal was a major bet by former CEO Jeff Immelt.

 However, now GE plans to sell its 62.5% stake in Baker Hughes over the next two to three years.
 Certain restrictions prevent GE from exiting the business before mid-2019.

+Last year, GE cut its dividend in half and slashed thousands of jobs.

+GE signaled on Tuesday that it may need to once again cut its dividend.
+The company said that once its health care division is spun off, it expects to "adjust" the dividend to fit with industrial peers.
+Until then, GE said it plans to keep the current dividend.

-Flannery pledged to continue shrinking GE Capital, which at one time was one of America's biggest banks but is now a source of financial pain.
+Flannery also pledged to continue shrinking GE Capital, which Welch and Immelt built into one of America's biggest banks.
+Now, GE Capital is a source of financial pain.
 GE plans to sell $25 billion in energy and industrial finance assets by 2020.

 Yet GE Capital is requiring even more resources from the parent company.
 GE said it plans to pump another $3 billion into GE Capital in 2019.
 GE said it's "actively exploring" ways to cut its insurance exposure.